 - Only Praxis tests for the education staff associate (ESA) certificates for Professional School Counselor and School Psychologist will be used by the state of Washington.

 Who Must Take the Tests?

-Prior to entering a teacher education program at your college or university, you may be required to take the Washington Educator Skills Tests-Basic (WEST-B) tests to demonstrate your qualifications.
+Prior to entering an educator preparation program at your college or university, you may be required to take the Washington Educator Skills Tests-Basic (WEST-B) tests to demonstrate your qualifications.

 In Washington, you must take the Washington Educator Skills Tests-Endorsements (WEST-E) for designated content endorsements.

 - Prepare for a Test